Manuka Honey vs Regular Honey

 Can I use regular honey instead of manuka for health benefits?

-How do I know if manuka honey is real?
+How do I know if manuka honey is genuine?

 More Honey Comparisons